creachadair/recipes/cookies/ginger-cookies.md

 -  2 tsp. baking soda
 -  3/4 tsp.	ground cinnamon
 -  1/2 tsp. ground nutmeg
+-  2 tbsp. white sugar (for rolling)

 ## Preparation

--  Chop ginger and macerate in 1/3 c. of the sugar.
+-  Chop ginger and macerate in 1/3 c. of sugar.
--  Cream together butter and 1/3 c. of the sugar, and beat until fluffy.
+-  Cream together butter and 1/3 c. of sugar, and beat until fluffy.
 -  Fold ginger, molasses, and egg, and mix well.
 -  In a separate bowl, mix flour, baking soda, cinnamon, and nutmeg.
 -  Fold dry ingredients gradually into the wet base.